 Fitness and I were not love at first run……. it all started when I got an office job.
 I quickly gained weight and I wasn’t in a position to replace all my clothes.
 Luckily the organisation I worked for offered really good gym memberships and we were able to go to the gym during our lunch hour.
 As a single mum this offered me a great opportunity.
 I could never go to the gym after work as I did not have a network nearby and of course I wanted to spend time with my daughter.
 Sadly, very soon I realised that my biggest motivation was not the fact that my clothes were getting tighter but the super-hot gym manager.
 Seriously just being able to look at his great physique and blue eyes was enough for me to get my growing ass to the gym EVERY lunch hour!!!
 Obviously, I got past looking at him (I was never going to consider approaching him!) and I started to really train!

 Training and healthy living became one of my joys and priorities between 2013 – 2016.
 However, I need to be honest – the initial stage is so tough and initially I hated working out.
+There are plenty of other options for you to get fit if the idea of working out fills you with dread.
+Take tennis for example, it’s a fun way to get some exercise and enjoy yourself, especially if you can find tennis partners in your area to play with!
+If you’re like me though and want to work out to get fit, it is hard to get started.
 I’d never had to do it before, results were slow and I was reluctant to listen to those that knew better and change certain habits such as eating a bar of chocolate a day!!
 BUT if you stick to it the physical, aesthetic and mental rewards are fantastic!
 I slept like a baby every night, my skin was clear, the weight fell off but most importantly my mind was clear and when I returned to work I felt fresh and I loved how I looked!

 Without realising it fitness was my first step towards changing my mentality and looking outside the box!
 Of course, there were other influences but that is for another blog post hahaha!!
 I ended up easily running 5k’s, loving burpees (I know, I must have got the bug bad!) and feeling physically great.
 Then a bump in the road, In 2014 I started a full-time degree, whilst working 30 hours a week and being a single mum….
 Fitness slowly started to take a backseat.